|Nutrition Facts (per serving)|

 Add the almond flour to the avocado mash and stir well.
 The flour helps to make a crispier chip by absorbing excess moisture from the mixture.

-Add the chili, salt, pepper, and Parmesan to the avocado mixture and stir well.
+Add the chile flakes, salt, pepper, and Parmesan to the avocado mixture and stir well.
 Place the mixture in the refrigerator for 10 minutes covered with a piece of plastic directly on the surface of the avocado to prevent browning.

 Dip your finger in a little cold water and gently pat the mounds down to form neat even rounds, about 1/16-inch thick.